schreter/hue_rule_configurator/README.md

 the configuration, up to 13 rules are used for a single motion sensor.

 It is also possible to use multiple motion sensors for a room.
-Add `sensors` parameter with the list of sensors to use.
+Add `sensors` parameter with the list of sensor names to use.
 These sensors will be assigned to the group representing the room and group's presence and light state will be used instead of the single motion sensor named by `name`.

+Note: if the motion sensor is disabled, then the rules won't trigger at all, including timeout after turning on the light.
+Reenabling the sensor reenables the rules.
+The only issue so far is a bug in Hue bridge which fails to process the no-presence rule if the light is already on and won't turn it off after a timeout.
+However, motion in front of the sensor or triggering any other rules for the sensor (e.g., manually turning off the light) will clean up the state and the sensor will work as expected.

 ## Action types